post updated to consider Special Edition, recent Unofficial Skyrim Patch changes, and edited to be more concise

-The “Unofficial Skyrim Patch” (USkP), or newer “Unofficial Skyrim Legendary Edition Patch” (USLeEP) (or USSEP for Special Edition), is a mod addressing bugs within The Elder Scrolls V: Skyrim (TES V) by Bethesda Game Studios.
+The “Unofficial Skyrim Patch” (USkP), or newer “Unofficial Skyrim Legendary Edition Patch” (USLeEP) (USSEP for Special Edition), is a mod dedicated to fixing bugs and errors within The Elder Scrolls V: Skyrim (TES V) by Bethesda Game Studios.
 The TES chapters are known for amusing bugs, Daggerfall taking the top (bottom?) spot in teaching us to save the game often especially before opening a door.
-The USkP fixes content bugs never resolved by the official game patches, however the USkP also includes changes to gameplay balance and lore along with added content.
-Those primarily looking for just fixes may want to give the USkP/USLeEP some careful consideration first.
+The USkP fixes content bugs never resolved by the official game patches, however the USkP also includes changes to gameplay and lore along with added content.
+Those primarily looking for just fixes may want to give the USkP some careful consideration first.
 Some players may wish to investigate to patch out undesirable changes.

 According to team member, Arthmoor, “A bug is defined for our purposes as a defect in the game that can be factually proven to be broken.”
 This statement may not extend to deciphering original intent, but I’d like to think maintaining original gameplay should be a goal.
-As I’ll show in the examples below some changes depend on loose interpretation, lack of solid evidence, and three listed below can be directly disproven by TES game material.
-Arthmoor admits to making judgement calls, and USkP and USLeEP are their mods in the end.
+As I’ll show in the examples below some changes lack solid evidence or can be directly disproven by TES game material.
+Arthmoor admits to making judgement calls, and USkP is their mod in the end.
 Like any mod, the player may patch override their own adjustments including reverting changes back to original.

 One former USkP user (Setitimer) mentions on reddit that after v1.3, USkP started adding too many non-bug changes causing mod-compatibility issues and breaking the game.
 On forum.step-project.com, kryptopyr, Kuldebar, and others point out that adding content should be left to other mods.
 A few others share their complaints on forums.nexusmods including Writhes’s comment, “Things like fortify restoration, necromage, the added armor to the smithing menu, etc. These are all very disputable changes that should be obvious candidates for being separated.”